1 head cabbage, shredded, and reserving a large unshredded leaf for later

 Place some weights down on the cabbage (cleaned rocks, glass weights, glass whatever, BPA-free plastic bags filled with filtered water brine, get creative).

 Pour the brine over the cabbage and make sure to fish out the floaters.

 Seal the lid and let it sit on the counter for two weeks.
 If it looks like it’s going to overflow, place on a shallow plate.

 Burp daily, or when the cabbage starts hissing at you.
 (I’m not kidding, it will hiss.
 Your kraut just needs some TLC.)

-After two weeks, the sauerkraut should be reduced in color and taste “krauty.”
+After a month on the counter, the sauerkraut should be reduced in color and taste “krauty.”
 If it tastes sweet or has grown something fuzzy, it’s bad.
 If it still tastes like it needs time, let it sit.
 This is where fermentation becomes an art.
-Let it sit on the counter until it reaches desired sourness.

 Store in the fridge indefinitely.